 Podia’s most popular plan is the Shaker Plan at $79 per month.
 This plan includes all its features and will work best for most businesses.

 Thinkific has a free plan and three paid tiers.
 Their most popular tier is their Pro plan at $99 per month.

 You’ll get access to key features like assignments, memberships and bundles, and communities for forums.

 Their free plan is a great resource if you want to trial your setup but aren’t ready to make the leap of purchasing just yet.
-Don’t plan on using the free plan for long, because you’ll quickly by limited by its features and you’ll have to pay a transaction fee.
+Don’t plan on using the free plan for long, because you’ll quickly be limited by its features and you're limited to a single course setup.